wildapt01/contact-list-simple/README.md

 - User input of a new contact.
 - User can read, update and delete a contact (classic CRUD).
-- The contact list can be search for a contact.
+- The contact list can be searched for a contact.
 - User inputs are checked for validity.